christophherr/Genesis-Connect-for-Woothemes-Sensei/readme.txt

 = How can I change how the plugin works? =

 There are no settings and no settings screen.
-You would have to change the code directly in the source
+You would have to change the code directly in the source.

 == Changelog ==